phowell/cv/docs/index.md

 _Royal Newfoundland Constabulary, St. John's, NL_
 *May 2017 - July 2019*
 - Forensically acquire digital video evidence from DVR and NVR systems.
-- Enhance and clarify digital images.
+- Apply clarification techniques on digital images.
 - Record voicemail messages and extract audio tracks from video files.
 - Apply audio and video redaction techniques for the vetting of disclosure.